shaunpersad/redu/README.md

 creators, actions, and reducers are simple, open-ended concepts, their implementations can become unwieldy, and often leaves us with a lot of boilerplate.

-What _is_ simple, is React's **component-level** state management, where events trigger action functions, which in turn call `setState`, to update that component's state:
+What _is_ simple, is React's built-in **component-level** state management, where events trigger action functions, which in turn call
+`setState`, to update that component's state:
 ```jsx harmony
 class Counter extends Component {